-Kareem Hunt At An Ohio Resort was Engaged In A Alleged Physical Altercation
+Kareem Hunt Was Reportedly Engaged In A Physical Altercation At An Ohio Resort

 — TMZ (@TMZ) June 6, 2018

-At this point, there is no word from Commissioner Roger Goodell or the NFL if they will seek their own investigation on the recent incident.
-The Kansas City Chiefs have also not come forward to comment at this point.
-Kareem Hunt has not issued a statement regarding this incident and there has been no word from Hunt’s agent who reportedly was expected to call TMZ back.
+At this point, there is no word from Commissioner Roger Goodell or the NFL as to whether they will launch their own investigation into the incident.
+The Kansas City Chiefs havelikewise not released a statement at this point.
+Kareem Hunt has not spoken about the incident and there has been no word from Hunt’s agent, from whom TMZ expected to hear back.